balena-io/docs/shared/diveIntoCode/python.md

 ```
 This is just a demonstration of how you can use `apt-get` to install dependencies in your container.
 In this case we would install some useful linux sound utilities.

-The next two directives are pretty straight forward and key parts of using docker.
+The next two directives are pretty straight forward and key parts of using Docker.
 ```Dockerfile
 # Defines our working directory in container
 WORKDIR /usr/src/app